jgd-solutions/jgd-cmake-modules/tests/README.md

 # tests

-This directory contains the tests for the CMake modules provided by this library.
+This directory contains the automated tests for the CMake modules provided by this library.

 ## Testing Operation